CoffeePoweredComputers/eiplgrader/docs/index.markdown

 title: "Home"
 layout: home
 nav_order: 1
-description: "eiplgrader - A tool to grade the EIPL questions."
+description: "eiplgrader - A modern tool for grading Explain in Plain Language (EIPL) questions"
 permalink: /
 ---

 # Welcome to eiplgrader

-This is the documentation for the `eiplgrader` tool, which is used to grade the EIPL questions.
+This is the documentation for the `eiplgrader` tool, which is used to grade Explain in Plain Language (EIPL) questions in computer science education.
+The tool leverages AI to provide immediate, accurate feedback on student responses.

+## Core Components

 The tool consists of two main modules:

-- [Code Generation Module](/docs/codegen): This module generates Python code using OpenAI's GPT models
+- [Code Generation Module](/docs/codegen): Transforms natural language descriptions into executable Python code using OpenAI's GPT models
-- [Tester Module](docs/tester): This module tests the generated code using test cases.
+- [Tester Module](docs/tester): Evaluates the generated code against predefined test cases to assess correctness

 ## Installation